abr/abr.github.io/_press/07-nserc.md

 the behavioural consequences of brain damage in a safe, simulated environment, without damaging a real brain.
-It will provide new insights into how the brain actually works and potentially revolutionize the way we treat brain disorders.
+It will provide new insights into how the brain actually works.